Lorti/manu.ninja/_posts/2016-11-30-thoughts-on-linear-gradients-that-resemble-images.md

 ## Creating pixels using radial gradients

 My first thought was re-creating pixels with radial gradients.
-I created a script for automating the process, which calculates the radial gradients on the left out of the source material.
+I wrote a script for automating the process, which calculates the radial gradients you can see on the left from the source material on the right.

 ![© Nina Geometrieva](/images/radial-gradient-horizontal.jpg)

-Rendering multiple radial gradients is computationally expensive though and without proper blending modes the quality of the result will always depend on how you order your gradients.
+Rendering multiple radial gradients is computationally expensive and without proper blending modes the quality of the result will always depend on the order of your gradients.
 Therefore it should probably not be used on a real project.

 Will Wallace then beat me to sharing the concept with the world.
 Will created a [Blurground](https://codepen.io/wiiiiilllllll/post/blurground) Sass function and manually picked the colors with Photoshop's eyedropper tool.
-If you don't want to use the eyedropper you can use the script below and play around with the idea.
+If you don't want to use the eyedropper you may use my script and play around with the idea.

 ~~~ js
 const gm = require('gm');